dwallet-labs/dwallet-network/README_YUVAL.md

 First, you need to go to your IDE and `cargo build` the whole project.
 After this, you will have a list of Debugging configurations in your IDE.
 In order to debug the dwallet cli binary, you need to choose the `Run dwallet` configuration, but first we need to add the command we want to debug to the configuration as run arguments.
-Perform the following steps to do so:
+Perform the following steps to take so:
 1. Go to the debug configuration of the `dwallet` binary ![img_3.png](img_3.png)
 2. `Commands` field should contain the following command.
 Pay attention to the parameters that you need to provide: `ETH_DWALLET_CAP_ID`, `DWALLET_ID`, `MESSAGE`, `GAS_BUDGET`.:
 ```